MicrosoftDocs/azure-devops-docs/docs/notifications/oob-supported-event-types.md

 [!INCLUDE [version-vsts-tfs-2017-on](../includes/version-tfs-2017-through-vsts.md)]

-In this article, learn the supported event types for notification subscriptions in Azure DevOps and TFS.
+In this article, learn the supported event types for notification subscriptions in Azure DevOps.

 | Category  |  Type     |   Fields|   Roles|   |
 |-----------|-----------|---------|---|---|